mzemel/mzemel.github.io/_posts/articles/2021-01-01-learning-to-unlearn.md

 ## Why is unlearning racism so hard?

-We all agree that racism is bad.
-We read and discuss books like <i>White Fragility</i>, <i>How to be Anti-Racist</i>, and <i>Me and White Supremacy</i>, but in our daily lives we’re betrayed: we avoid certain neighborhoods, we send our kids to certain schools, and we frequently assume that all Black people think a certain way (ask a Black conservative.)
+Everyone agrees that racism is bad.
+On the left, we read and discuss books like <i>White Fragility</i>, <i>How to be Anti-Racist</i>, and <i>Me and White Supremacy</i>, but in our daily lives we’re betrayed: we avoid certain neighborhoods, we send our kids to certain schools, and we frequently assume that all Black people think a certain way (ask a Black conservative.)
 We date each other, watch movies about ourselves, segregate our social circles, and generally keep a racist system afloat.

 Why do we see such a disconnect between our actions and intent?